plone/training/mastering-plone-5/behaviors_1.rst

     Let's go through this step by step.

     #.
-We register a behavior in :ref:`behaviors/configure.zcml <social-behavior-zcml-label>`.
+We register a behavior in :file:`behaviors/configure.zcml`.
        We do not say for which content type this behavior is valid.
        You do this through the web or in the GenericSetup profile.
     #.
-We create a marker interface in :ref:`behaviors/social.py <social-behavior-python-label>` for our behavior.
+We create a marker interface in :file:`behaviors/social.py` for our behavior.
        We make it also a schema containing the fields we want to declare.
-       We could just define schema fields on a zope.interface class, but we use an extended form from `plone.supermodel`_, else we could not use the fieldset features.
+       We could just define schema fields on a zope.interface class, but we use an extended form from :py:mod:`plone.supermodel`, else we could not use the fieldset features.
     #.
-We mark our schema as a class that also provides the `IFormFieldProvider`_ interface using a decorator.
+We mark our schema as a class that also provides the :py:mod:`IFormFieldProvider` interface using a decorator.
        The schema class itself provides the interface, not its instance!
     #.
-We also add a `fieldset`_ so that our fields are not mixed with the normal fields of the object.
+We also add a `fieldset` so that our fields are not mixed with the normal fields of the object.
     #.
 We add a normal `Bool <https://zopeschema.readthedocs.io/en/latest/fields.html#bool>`_ schema field to control if a item should be displayed on the frontpage.

-.. _behaviors1-adding-label:
+.. _plone5_behaviors1-adding-label:

 Adding it to our talk
 ---------------------